etheleon/pAss/README.md

 Method for counting genes from a metagenomic survey

 ## Dependencies
+* Blast (when installing with brew on OSX use brew install blast --without-static)
 * [MEGAN](http://ab.inf.uni-tuebingen.de/software/megan/)
 * [Muscle](https://github.com/Homebrew/homebrew-science).
 Use `brew` for installation.
 * Perl